zdm65477730/Status-Monitor-Overlay/README.md

 Q: When opening Status Monitor overlays stop responding, or something that I am trying to open while Status Monitor is opened is freezing (f.e.
 Album or HB Menu).
 How to fix this?

-A: Issue comes from too much sysmodules accessing sdcard at once.
-You must limit amount of sysmodules that have such access (you can free one session by disabling logs in SaltyNX-Tool).
+A: This is related to SaltyNX, issue comes from too much sysmodules accessing sdcard at once.
+You must either update SaltyNX to at least 1.8.0 or limit amount of sysmodules that have such access (you can free one session by disabling logs in SaltyNX-Tool).